Solar Battery Rebate: The Must-Know Complete Guide

 The solar battery rebate is a scheme provided by Solar Victoria.
 This is the same governing body that provides the solar panel rebates.
 Their goal is to make solar batteries more affordable in Victoria and achieve this by providing large partial refunds (or upfront deductions).

-Victorians can claim up to $4,174 off the cost of a brand new solar battery & installation.
-This is only available until the 30th June 2021.
+Victorians can claim up to $3,500 off the cost of a brand new solar battery & installation.
 This rebate is available for anyone who lives in Victoria.

 Additionally interest free loans are not available with the solar battery rebate unlike the solar panel rebate.
 There are also some criteria homeowners must meet before they can apply for the rebate.